JetBrains/guide/site/go/tutorials/bedrock_with_go/getting_started/index.md

 Next, click **Attach policies directly** and check **AmazonBedrockFullAccess** and move forward.

 > Always use strict policies based on your organization rules.
-For this tutorial, it's fine to use full access but we would normally prohibit it.
+For this tutorial, it's fine to use full access, but we would normally prohibit it.

 ![step5](./images/step5.png)